A 4D asymptotically flat rotating black hole solution including supertraslation correction: Asymptotically flat rotating black hole solution in the supertranslated coordinate

 where

-We can check that $K_{MN}$ above can satisfy the Einstein equation to the $\varepsilon^1$-order for the arbitrary $a$, and agree to the slowly rotating metrices (\ref{kpyui}) if expanding these to the $a^1$-linear order.
-Further, $K_{MN}$ above can agree to metrices of the supertranslated Schwarzschild black hole spacetime given in (45) in \cite{Takeuchi:2021ibg}.
+We can check that $K_{MN}$ above satisfies the Einstein equation up to the $\varepsilon^1$-order for an arbitrary $a$, and agrees with the slowly rotating metrices (\ref{kpyui}) if terms higher than the $a^1$-order are truncated in those.
+Further, $K_{MN}$ above agrees with the metrices of the supertranslated Schwarzschild black hole spacetime given in (45) in \cite{Takeuchi:2021ibg} at $a=0$.